Hello! Welcome to Words About Work.

 Who Am I?

-My name is Mel Buer, and I am a writer, videographer, and photographer based in Los Angeles, California.
+My name is Mel Buer, and I am a multimedia journalist and scholar based in Los Angeles, California.
 I focus most of my attention on the labor movement, community organizing, protests, mutual aid, and other forms of movement building in the US and beyond our borders.
-I am a union member and rank-and-file organizer, and I care a whole hell of a lot about the movement and the people in it.
+I am a union member and organizer, and I care a whole hell of a lot about the movement and the people in it.
 I like to listen to and then tell stories about ordinary working class people doing extraordinary things.
 I hope you like to read them as much as I like tellin' them.

 Why Support Words About Work?

-Journalism, newsletter writing, weekly news digest curation--all of these things take time and resources.
+Podcasting, newsletter writing, weekly news digest curation, reporting—all of these things take time and resources.
 Those of you who support their favorite writers certainly know this about the profession, but I suppose it bears repeating.
 This newsletter is no different; this is now my full-time project.
 As the newsletter expands, more work will go into my writing here.

 I won't ever paywall my weekly labor news digests, because I believe that this information should be freely disseminated, especially in the current (fascist) climate.
 From my perspective, it's important that we stay abreast of the state of the struggle here in the US, particularly in my neck of the woods within the labor movement.

-However, as I expand this newsletter to include more labor stories, more book reviews and other explorations, more personal essays and even a podcast(!), it's gonna take some resources to keep it rolling.
-If you'd like to support me in that endeavor, then I've set up subscription tiers for the newsletter/website.
+However, as the journalism industry contracts further and the national news desert widens, it's gonna take some resources to keep things rolling.
+If you'd like to support me in that endeavor, then I've set up subscription tiers for the newsletter.
+Every paid subscription quite literally helps me pay my bills and gives me the ability to keep working on this thing.

 If you don't want to do anything but drop a donation in a tip jar, then feel free to buy me a coffee by clicking the button below.